Flickdm/tianocore-wiki.github.io/development/tutorials-howto/How-to-run-OVMF.md

 In order to run OVMF with QEMU, you must have QEMU version 0.9.1 or newer installed on your system.

-To install on Debian/Ubuntu: <code>sudo apt-get install qemu</code>
+To install on Debian/Ubuntu: `sudo apt-get install qemu`

 ### Get a build of OVMF.fd